zoom-care/candidate-project-qa-automation/README.md

 - Navigate to page https://www.zoomcare.com/schedule.
 - If provider details are present, click on the Doctor Name link.
-- It should be navigated to page with doctor details and next available appointment for Care selector is displayed.
+- It should be navigated to page with doctor details and next available appointment for each applicable Care selector is displayed.

 ### TC 9 : Verify Info $ link